 That should read, "And then... after making all their meals (and not having one myself), delivering the monkeys at school, fixing various things on the playground as a favor, vacuuming the house, helping a neighbor with her medications, cleaning the house, taking out the trash and recycling, watering the plants and dead-heading all the roses before 10:00 am...
 I blacked out.
 AND I LIKED IT."

 Oil companies are amusing.
-Like most corporations, you have to laugh at them, or else you'll wind up with ASDI Syndrome (Angry Sad Depressed Inebriated).
-When they're not operating as covert ops platforms (anyone recall the Bay of Pigs?) for the spooky intelligence flavor of the month, oil companies claim poverty for a number of tragic PR reasons, begging pathetically for government bailouts.
-But there's a big secret they don't want you to know, one that's actually already come out, been marginalized and quietly forgotten -- one that spells good news for consumers, long term.
+Like most corporations, you have to laugh at them -- you have to, or else you'll wind up with ASDI (Angry Sad Depressed Inebriated) Syndrome.
+When not operating as covert ops platforms (Bay of Pigs, anyone?) for spooky alphabet agencies, oil companies claim poverty for a number of PR reasons while begging for government bailouts.
+However, there's a big secret they don't want you to know, one that's already known, been marginalized, and quietly forgotten: One that spells good news for consumers, long-term.

-Postulated back in the '30s, this tidbit came out in the '80s a bit, hit the mainstream in the middle of the last decade... and quietly forgotten ever since.
+Postulated back in the '30s, this tidbit came out in the '80s, hit the mainstream in the middle of the last decade... and was quietly forgotten.
 Da-da originally learned of this firsthand from five different sources (two petroleum engineers, one researcher and a three geologists), so he can vouch for its veracity.
 Basically, like much of human knowledge, we have no idea what's really going on deep beneath our feet, but Da-da will quit stalling and cut to the chase.

-The majority of petroleum in the ground does not come from decaying plants and animals.
+The majority of petroleum in the ground does not come primarily from decaying plants and animals.
 Fossilized plants only make up a fraction.
-Indeed, the term "fossil fuel" is Da'da's favorite oxymoron, as the lion's share of petroleum comes not from decayed dinosaurs, but from countless microorganisms deep in the earth, along with other natural chemical processes we don't fully understand.
+Indeed, the term "fossil fuel" is an oxymoron, as the lion's share of petroleum comes not from decayed dinosaurs, but from countless dead microorganisms deep in the earth, along with other natural chemical processes we don't fully understand.
 Impossible, you say?
-Well, pump-jacks that have been dry for 50 years have started to pump crude again.
-(They're designed to kick on in the presence of oil; the same companies that make pump-jacks should make trucks.)
+Well, pump-jacks that have been dry for 50 years have started to pump crude again (they're designed to kick on in the presence of oil).
 And scientists just announced discovery of a microorganism that lives deep in the earth's crust, where we expected no life to be able to survive.

-Then there's this from a 2008 Forbes story on a similar topic:
+Then there's this 2008 Forbes story on a similar topic that everyone's forgotten: